ttomtsis/DVDApplication/README.md

 # Getting Started
 To get started with this project, you can choose either to run it locally on your host machine, on docker or in a single node Kubernetes cluster using minikube.
-The spring boot app consists of **two profiles**:
+The spring boot app consists of **two profiles** similar to each other:

-1) The '**default profile**' which by default uses an H2 database but can be configured to function with any Spring compatible Database ( Refer to the Database configuration section below ).
+1) The '**default profile**' should be used for local development and testing.
+Used an H2 database unless configured otherwise and lacks more advanced features spring actuator.

-2) The '**containerized profile**' should be used when the application is containerised in docker or deployed in Kubernetes It is similar to the default profile but contains some extra properties ( i.e. graceful shutdown ).
+2) The '**containerized profile**' should be used when the application is containerised in docker, deployed in Kubernetes **or if running as a native image or executable**.
+It is similar to the default profile but contains some extra properties ( i.e. graceful shutdown ).
 Set the active profile in windows powershell: `$env:SPRING_PROFILES_ACTIVE="containerized"`
-NOTE: This profile should be used in conjunction with the native executables

 A dummy root CA certificate is provided in the `resources/tls` directory.
 You can install this in your system.
 There is also a server certificate provided, which has been signed by the dummy CA. Feel free replace those certificates as needed.
-**The scripts provided below were created for the Windows OS**.
+**The scripts used below were created for the Windows OS**.

 ## Database configuration
 To use a normal database you must configure the application to use your credentials when connecting to the